Best ring light in 2025: beautiful lighting for vlogging, video calls and selfies

 ❌ You need to change filters often: The kit comes with four filters, to shoot under different lighting conditions, but they're a pain to change in a hurry!

-If you're shooting with a phone mounted, the tripod doubles as a grip – making this great for handheld filming and moving around.
+If you're shooting with a phone mounted on the tripod, it doubles as a grip – making this great for handheld filming and moving around.
 The hole in the middle is perfect to poke a shotgun microphone through, too.

 The filters are a bit fiddly to interchange, but nonetheless enable you to shoot under different lighting conditions.
-The whole thing is powered by three AA batteries, which means you can pop in replacements and keep on shooting without having to wait for an internal battery to recharge.
+It is powered by three AA batteries, which means you can pop in replacements and keep on shooting without having to wait for an internal battery to recharge.

 Best for smart devices